mateothegreat/osx-ignorer/README.md

-## Manage time machine exclusions like a boss.
+## Manage osx exclusions like a boss.

-This cli will allow you to easily add exclusions to time machine to block things like `node_modules` or `venv` directories by traversing the file system for matching patterns defined in [ingore_paths.txt](ignore-paths.txt).
+This cli will allow you to easily add exclusions to time machine and spotlight to block things like `node_modules` or `venv` directories by traversing the file system for matching patterns defined in [ingore_paths.txt](ignore-paths.txt).

+The following tools are included:

+* `tmignore` - Add exclusions to time machine.
+* `spotlightignore` - Add exclusions to spotlight to prevent indexing.

 [![asciicast](https://asciinema.org/a/ntpzTxExuMLr1YDfQC3x2yyyD.png)](https://asciinema.org/a/ntpzTxExuMLr1YDfQC3x2yyyD)